Following almost 40 years of production and six model generations, the Volkswagen Jetta entered well-earned retirement in Australia in 2017.

 But despite all the changes over the years, deep down the Jetta has always stayed true to its original promise.

-A truly international car—it would outsell all European rivals in the North American market year after year—the Jetta has been known by various different names in a number of global markets.
+This truly international car would outsell all European rivals in the North American market year after year.
+The Jetta has been known by various different names in a number of global markets.

 It is, of course, best known by the nameplate derived from the Atlantic “jet stream”, in line with Volkswagen’s policy at the time of its release to brand models after famous winds across the globe.